That Are Frequently Referred to as "Plus-Size"

 the sizing will run smaller than 1X, 2X, 3X and to be careful to

 check charts.
-A good example of this is teen trendy retailers like
+A good example of this is teen trendy retailers such

 feedback and social media discussions often flag it as running